flother/rio2016/README.md

 This dataset includes the official statistics on the 11,538 athletes (6,333 men and 5,205 women) and 306 events at the 2016 Olympic Games in Rio de Janeiro.
-The data is taken from the [Rio 2016 website][rio].
-Flaws in the source data are reflected here.
+The data was taken from the [Rio 2016 website][rio] but has since been deleted.
+You can read more about that in a blog post, ["Data for the 2016 Olympic Games in Rio de Janeiro"][blg].

-* [Download the latest athlete data as a CSV][ath]
+* [Download the athlete data as a CSV][ath]
-* [Download the latest event data as a CSV][evt]
+* [Download the event data as a CSV][evt]

 ## Column definitions for `athletes.csv`